stoiveyp/Slack.NetStandard.AsyncEnumerable/README.md

 ## Sample Application

-The Socket Sample app within [Slack.NetStandard](https://github.com/stoiveyp/Slack.NetStandard) is a working example of a console application that uses this library, just supply your own app token
+The SocketSample app in the repo is a working example of a console application that uses this library, just supply your own app token